 You can find tips on talking to your partner about money on the Relate website

-If talking just ends in arguments (and relationship problems can often be one of the causes of overspending), you’ll need help from an adviser, a debt counsellor or even relationship counsellor.
+If talking just ends in arguments (and relationship problems can often be one of the causes of overspending), you’ll need help from:

 Protecting yourself and your family

 There might come a time when you simply can’t see a light at the end of the tunnel.

 If that’s the case, you need to protect yourself and the rest of the family from the problems created by the over-spending.